The family Floer functor is faithful: Moduli space of degenerate annuli

 \subsection{Dual and pair subdivisions}

-As in Section \ref{sec:unif-small-choic}, let $\Sigma$ denote a partially ordered set labelling a simplicial triangulation of $Q$.
+As in Sections \ref{sec:covers-q} and \ref{sec:unif-small-choic}, let $\Sigma$ denote a partially ordered set labelling a simplicial triangulation of $Q$.
 In particular, every maximal totally ordered subset of $\Sigma$ consists of $n+1$ elements.
 Given a totally ordered subset $J$ of $\Sigma$, denote by $\sigma_{J}$ the corresponding simplex included in $Q$.
-The barycenters of the top dimensional simplices are the vertices of the dual subdivision, corresponding to the partially order set $\Sigma^{\vee}$ which is obtained from $\Sigma$ by reversing the order; write $\check{\sigma}_{J}$ for the cell dual to $\sigma_{J}$.
+The barycenters of the top dimensional simplices are the vertices of the dual polyhedral subdivision (which is not in general a triangulation), corresponding to the partially order set $\Sigma^{\vee}$ which is obtained from $\Sigma$ by reversing the order; write $\check{\sigma}_{J}$ for the cell dual to $\sigma_{J}$.
 This cell can be realised as the polyhedron associated to the partially ordered set $ \{ K | J \subset K \} $ equipped with the ordering which reverses inclusions (i.e. $J$ is the unique maximal element of this ordering, and corresponds to the top dimensional face).
 In particular,

-The pairs subdivision $P\Sigma$ of $\Sigma$ is the partially ordered set whose elements are nested pairs $I \subset K $ of totally ordered subsets of $\Sigma$.
+The minimal common refinement of a triangulation and its dual subdivision is called the pairs subdivision (as far as the author knows, the terminology is due to Denis Sullivan, though the concept has appeared earlier \cite{PS}).
+Combinatorially, the pairs subdivision $P\Sigma$ of $\Sigma$ is the partially ordered set whose elements are nested pairs $I \subset K $ of totally ordered subsets of $\Sigma$.
 The cells associated to totally ordered subsets of $P \Sigma$ correspond to pairs of intersecting cells associated to totally ordered subsets of $\Sigma$ and $\Sigma^{\vee}$.
-Moreover, these cells are cubes: this can be seen geometrically by considering the dual subdivision of a simplex, or algebraically by noting that the maximal elements of $P \Sigma$ are pairs $\{ i\} \subset K$, where $K$ has length $n+1$: the corresponding cell of $Q$ is associated to the set of elements preceding this pair, which consists of all pairs $I \subset J$ contained in $K$ and containing $i$.
-This is exactly the totally ordered sets associated to the cube on the set $K \setminus \{ i\}$ as such a pair corresponds to the face in which all coordinates labelled by $I \setminus \{ i\}$ vanish, while those corresponding to $K \setminus J$ equal $1$.
+Moreover, these cells are cubes: this can be seen algebraically by noting that the maximal elements of $P \Sigma$ are pairs $\{ i\} \subset K$, where $K$ has length $n+1$: the corresponding cell of $Q$ is associated to the set of elements preceding this pair, which consists of all pairs $I \subset J$ contained in $K$ and containing $i$.
+This is exactly the totally ordered set associated to the cube on the set $K \setminus \{ i\}$ as such a pair $ I \subset J $ with $ i \in I$ and $J \subset K$ corresponds to the face in which all coordinates labelled by $I \setminus \{ i\}$ equal $1$, while those corresponding to $K \setminus J$ vanish.